chills-7-ds/python-crafting-grounds/cliche-projects/file_renamer/README.md

 The core program or code is over.

-if you want to add some additions go for adding underscores, taking prompts from the user for a pattern of their choice, adding undo support, CLI arguements and timestamps. i didnt add these features yet -for now.
+if you want to add some additions go for adding underscores, taking prompts from the user for a pattern of their choice, adding undo support, CLI arguements and timestamps. i will add these features later in advanced_file_renamer folder - wait a bit!

 1 library were needed here - the os module.